GXDE-OS/gxde-terminal/README.md

 Whether make quake window use fullscreen mode, default is false.

 #### remote_commands
-Remote command list to help deepin-terminal detect current environment whether in remote server, default is zssh.
+Remote command list to help gxde-terminal detect current environment whether in remote server, default is zssh.
 You can add new command in list, command separator use character ;
 like remote_commands=zssh;new_command;another_command;